Publications

 More

 Patrick Briône (September 2021): The road to net zero carbon emissions poses risks for the workforce if not handled carefully.
 The concept of a just transition – where jobs and livelihoods are protected and workers are reskilled to find new green jobs – is gaining in importance across the UK and the world.
-To succeed, a just transition requires partnership between the workforce and employers, including a strong worker voice.
-Government also has a vital role to play, facilitating this dialogue at regional and sectoral level and providing strategic leadership, though this engagement is still lacking.

 More